 Thus, the palace was built between 1466 and 1478… with its surrounding areas being the Golden Horn, the Bosphorus and Sea of Marmara.

 Now, for several hundred years the rulers at Topkapi made additions to the Palace.
 So, that’s why there are various courtyards, gates and different artifacts.

 Yet, in 1924 Topkapi Palace then became a museum, as by the direction of Ataturk.

 And, similar to Hagia Sophia, there is a fee to go and see the inside of the Palace.
 So, the adult price at the time was 72 Turkish Lira.

-So, they were 5 places to see in Istanbul Turkey for architecture lovers.
-And, with Istanbul being such a big city, entrenched in rich cultural heritage… there are plenty sites to visit.
+So, they were 5 places to see in Istanbul Turkey… especially if you love witnessing amazing architecture.
+And, with Istanbul being such a big city, entrenched in rich cultural heritage… there are plenty more sites to visit.

 Thus, the hard part is choosing which ones to see, especially if your time is limited!